opingsoc/opingsoc.github.io/research/human_organ_trafficking.md

 >* <span class="ref">​Original Link: <https://www.nydailynews.com/news/world/nameless-bodies-pile-drug-cartel-violence-article-1.1120726></span>
 >* <span class="ref">Archive: <https://archive.fo/fGAoq></span>

-&nbsp;

 ## <a name="gang-dumps-bodies"></a>Mexican drugs gang dumps 35 bodies on city highway in rush hour as they point guns at terrified drivers

 >“Suspected drug traffickers drove two trucks to a main avenue in a Mexican Gulf coast city and dumped 35 dead bodies during rush hour while gunmen stood guard and pointed their weapons at frightened motorists.”
 >
->* <span class="ref">Original Link: <http://www.dailymail.co.uk/news/article-2039937/Mexican-drug-lords-dump-35-dead-bodies-road-wave-guns-passing-drivers.html></span>
+>* <span class="ref">Original Link: <https://www.dailymail.co.uk/news/article-2039937/Mexican-drug-lords-dump-35-dead-bodies-road-wave-guns-passing-drivers.html></span>
 >* <span class="ref">Archive: <https://archive.fo/b5C1g></span>

-&nbsp;

 ## <a name="body-of-journalist"></a>Body of slain Mexican journalist found wrapped in plastic, handcuffed on side of highway

 >“The body of a Mexican journalist who was kidnapped from her home by a group of armed men Monday was found handcuffed and bound, with a plastic bag wrapped around her head and dumped on the side of a highway Tuesday, according to Mexican media reports.”
 >
->* <span class="ref">Original Link: <http://www.mysanantonio.com/news/us-world/border-mexico/article/Body-of-slain-Mexican-journalist-found-wrapped-in-6820748.php></span>
+>* <span class="ref">Original Link: <https://www.mysanantonio.com/news/us-world/border-mexico/article/Body-of-slain-Mexican-journalist-found-wrapped-in-6820748.php></span>
 >* <span class="ref">Archive: <https://archive.fo/i5w1L></span>

-&nbsp;

 ## <a name="mexico-police-suspected"></a>Mexico police suspected over deaths of 28 people found mutilated in secret grave – close to where students disappeared last week